Lumpectomy – The Procedure

 A pathologist checks the tissue removed during breast surgery.
 By looking at the tissue under a microscope, the pathologist determines whether the entire tumor was removed.

 The pathologist looks at the rim of tissue around the tumor (called a margin) to check whether it contains cancer cells.
-It takes about a week to do a complete check of the tissue.
+It takes about 1-2 weeks to do a complete check of the tissue.

-Clean (also called uninvolved or negative) margins contain only normal tissue (no cancer cells).
+Clean (also called uninvolved or negative) margins contain only normal tissue.
+This means there are no cancer cells at the margins.

 In some cases, more surgery is needed to get clean margins.